CodingAvenue/codestop-course-php-advance/content/Cookies/Cookies.q.md

 /// type=CR, answer=[tests/Cookies/MissingCommaBetweenArgumentTest.php]

-Correct the code so that it outputs the string `The cookie value is: My Cookie`.
+Correct the code so that it creates a cookie named `user` and outputs the string `The cookie value is: My Cookie` when reloading the program.

 ```php
 <?php